investindex/Guidelines/README.md

 Upon reading this you may again question how necessary it is.
 Why would someone steal _my_ identity?
 I’m no one special.
 I don’t have enemies.
 Let me emphasize that identity thieves don’t need to have ever encountered you personally.
 They may have [stolen your data](https://en.wikipedia.org/wiki/2017_Equifax_data_breach) from a credit bureau, a bank, an insurance company, a brokerage firm, an employer, a landlord, or one of the other parties to which you’ve supplied your precious Social Security number.
 Not having much money doesn’t make you an undesirable target; you may be _more_ desirable because you lack the resources to pursue identity thieves with expensive legal procedures.
 In response to the charge of paranoia, I will simply state again that pre-emptive action is less bothersome than a fraud investigation after some stranger has saddled you with thousands of dollars of debt in an account with your name on it.

 A final note: the credit bureaus are for-profit businesses.
 They're even publicly listed: see [TRU](https://finance.yahoo.com/quote/TRU), [EFX](https://finance.yahoo.com/quote/EFX), [EXPN.L](https://finance.yahoo.com/quote/EXPN.L).
 All three, and especially TransUnion, will try to get you to pay them.
 Products range from "credit lock" to programs that claim to help you boost your credit.
 I don't suggest paying them for anything; however appealing the products may sound, everything you need is available for free.
-If you feel inclined to take one of their credit card recommendations (for which they're paid), be sure to research the alternatives first. [↩](#fn3)
+If you feel inclined to take one of their credit card recommendations (for which they're paid), be sure to research the alternatives first. [↩](#fn5)

-&nbsp;

-<sup id="f4"> 4 </sup> How many years exactly?
-A weasel word, _number_, is used because there is no perfect answer.
-The historical evidence suggests that a five-year horizon is sufficient in a large majority of bear markets, while an eight-year horizon is much safer and will permit you to wait for a recovery from nearly any potential downturn.
-In US history, only the [Great Depression](https://github.com/investindex/Risk#f5) would violate this rule.
-You can make your portfolio more robust against long downturns by diversifying, as described in the [section on stock portfolios](https://github.com/investindex/Portfolio). [↩](#fn4)

 &nbsp;